geelen/jspm-server/README.md

 When proxying a server, be sure to either start `jspm-server` from your static assets directory, or utilize the root directory argument, e.g. `jspm-server --proxy=http://localhost:8000 --port=8001 public/src`

+## Include only extensions

+To make `jspm-server` only react to wanted extensions, use the `--only-exts` option.
+This is useful, for example, while writing Sass, as `jspm-server` will do a hard reload when it encounters an `scss` file.

+Usage example: `jspm-server --only-exts=".js, .jsx, .html, .css"`

+Note that you do not have to include a space after the delimiting comma.
+The periods in the extension names are likewise optional.

+## Ignore extensions

+This is a reverse of the `--only-exts` option.
+To make `jspm-server` exclude certain extensions from the reloading, use `--ignore-exts=""` and specify the extensions you want to ignore.

+Usage example: Usage example: `jspm-server --ignore-exts=".scss, .less"`

+The ignore filter is executed before the include filter, so if you specify an identical extension in both filters, it will be excluded.

 Version history
 ---------------